SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning

 \subsection{Classifiers and Infrastructure}

-To ensure a fair and robust comparison, we adopted well-known models from the machine learning literature.
-In the tabular datasets, we used logistic regression as classifier.
-Instead, for the image datasets, we used the first eight pre-trained layers of VGG16~\cite{simonyan2014very} and, then, we applied transfer learning.
-In our experiments, the only trainable component of VGG16 is the last 256-neuron dense layer with LeakyReLU as activation function, followed by the Softmax classifier.
-VGG16 was trained using the Adam optimizer with a learning rate of 0.001.
-All experiments executed on a system equipped with an Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz and an Nvidia Quadro RTX 6000 GPU.
+To ensure a fair and robust comparison, only well-known models from machine learning literature are used as classifiers.
+In particular, the experiments on tabular datasets involve logistic regression as classifier, while the ones on image datasets include the first eight pre-trained layers of VGG16~\cite{simonyan2014very} adapted with transfer learning.
+In the latter case, the only trainable component of the VGG16 architecture is the last 256-neuron dense layer with LeakyReLU as activation function, followed by the Softmax classifier.
+VGG16 is trained using the Adam optimizer with a learning rate of 0.001.
+All experiments are executed on a system equipped with an Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz and an Nvidia Quadro RTX 6000 GPU.